 Though it varies by service or product, only about 25% of leads are typically ready for a sale.
 The rest of the legitimate prospects in a pipeline will need to be thoughtfully nurtured and educated on your brand and its offerings to move them toward an eventual sale.
 Ultimately, the leads you capture on your website are only as good as your nurturing efforts.

-Ensure that you have content developed and queued up in an email workflow to nurture new leads through the buyer’s journey once they’ve shared their email address with you.
-If it’s appropriate, consider creating unique content and workflows tailored to each of your audience buyer personas.
-You may also want to consider automating the nurturing process to relieve your sales team of the manual effort, so they can focus on reaching out only to highly engaged or warm leads.
+Ensure that you have content developed and queued up in an email workflow to nurture new leads through the buyer’s journey.
+If it’s appropriate, consider creating unique content and workflows tailored to each of your buyer personas.
+You may also want to consider automating the nurturing process to relieve your sales team of the manual effort, so they can solely focus on highly engaged or warm leads.

 Your brand depends on a healthy pipeline of new leads to close sales and grow your business.
 While it’s a bit of work, optimizing your website to capture as many new leads as possible is a worthwhile investment that, over time, pays dividends for your bottom line.